Leopold III, King of the Belgians

 by Scott Mehl © Unofficial Royalty 2015

-King Leopold III of Belgium was born Prince Léopold Philippe Charles Albert Meinrad Hubert Marie Miguel, on November 3, 1901, at the Palace of the Marquis d’Assche (link in French) in Brussels, Belgium.
-He was the eldest of three children of the future King Albert I and Duchess Elisabeth in Bavaria.
+King Leopold III, King of the Belgian was born Prince Léopold Philippe Charles Albert Meinrad Hubert Marie Miguel, on November 3, 1901, at the Palace of the Marquis d’Assche (link in French) in Brussels, Belgium.
+He was the eldest of three children of the future Albert I, King of the Belgians and Duchess Elisabeth in Bavaria.
 His younger siblings were:

 In 1909, Leopold’s father became King of the Belgians, and as heir to the throne, Leopold was given the title Duke of Brabant.
 He enrolled in the Belgian army at the age of 14, later attended the military academy, and served with the 1st Grenadiers.